 And while this isn’t physically labor-intensive, it can be mentally challenging.

 What resources are available to you?

-For instance, if you can’t afford to enroll in a program or class, maybe you seek out an expert in the specific field—and pick their brain.
+For instance, if you can’t afford to enroll in a program or class, try seeking out an expert in the specific field—and pick their brain.
 Perhaps this expert is closer than you realize.
-Tap into your closest friends and relatives, and see whether they know a thing or two about the specific field.
+Tap into your closest friends and relatives, or your colleagues, and see whether they know a thing or two about the specific field.

 Of course, the internet is your best friend when it comes to lifelong learning.
 On the web, you can find an endless number of free articles, worksheets, podcasts, cheat sheets, stories, etc. This means that there’s really no excuse to not start your lifelong learning journey.

 You’re committing to implementing new learning into your daily life.
 Does your current schedule allow you to do this?
 If not, you’ll have to make some schedule changes.

 These probably won’t need to be drastic changes.
 After all, you’re likely holding onto most of your typical responsibilities—whether that be homework, tutoring, work, parenting, sports, etc.